- Year: Class of 2018

 I chose UMass Dartmouth because of the quality of the education.
 In many departments, not only do you have the chance to work with award-winning faculty, but you also have the chance to use state-of-the-art equipment that helps prepare you for a real career.

-My major will prepare me to work in a clinical lab setting by the time I graduate.
-Not many degrees can prepare you for a career as your first job out of college.
+Not many degrees can prepare you for a career with your first job out of college.
 A lot of times you have to work your way up the corporate ladder or go through a series of entry-level positions before you find your career.
-With the high-quality technical training and skills I’m receiving at UMassD, I’ll be able to have a job lined up for myself before I graduate.
+With the high-quality technical training and skills I received at UMassD, I’ll be prepared to begin working right after I graduate.

 As I started giving tours, I learned how to clearly express my thoughts through public speaking and how to collaborate with all kinds of new people.
 If I can share an experience that my tour group can relate to, or if we can find common ground, it becomes so much easier for strangers to converse.